 We say enough is enough!

 Residents and farmers from 4 neighbouring parishes have come together to oppose plans for one of the largest solar developments in the Southwest.
-If Elgin Energy's planning application is allowed it could result in 186 acres of prime farmland being covered with solar panels.
-Their 146-acre development will expand the existing 40-acre solar farm more than threefold to industrialise almost all of Redlands Farm at Pedwell.
+If Elgin Energy's expected resubmission is given consent it could result in 173.5 acres of prime farmland being covered with solar panels.
+Their 132.5-acre development will expand the existing 40-acre solar farm more than threefold to industrialise almost all of Redlands Farm at Pedwell.

 The curiously named “Nythe Road Solar Farm” development belies the fact that it is located on Redlands Farm, owners of the existing 40-acre solar plant.
 It is in effect a phase 2 extension of the existing solar farm, albeit with a different solar developer.
 We believe that, as well as being too big, what is proposed is inefficient in its linear and fragmented layout.
 It should not be designed that way even on a more suitable site elsewhere.